-Professor McMahon’s research interests are in Phenomenology and Existentialism, Social and Political Philosophy.
+Professor McMahon’s research is focused in Continental Philosophy (especially Phenomenology and Existentialism) and Social and Political Philosophy.
 She also has substantial interest in Philosophy of Art, Feminist Philosophy, and Ancient Philosophy.
-She is currently completing a book manuscript on the resources of Maurice Merleau-Ponty’s phenomenological philosophy for understanding the nature of political life.
-Future projects will include research into the kinds of interpersonal and political environments most conducive to character development, primarily through engagements with the philosophies of Aristotle and of John Dewey.
+She is currently working on a book manuscript on the resources of Maurice Merleau-Ponty’s phenomenological philosophy for understanding the nature of political life.
+Future projects will include research into the kinds of interpersonal and political environments most conducive to character development, primarily through engagements with the philosophies of Aristotle, John Dewey, and Merleau-Ponty.

 “Phenomenology as First-Order Perception: Speech, Vision, and Reflection in Merleau-Ponty,” Perception and Its Development in Merleau-Ponty’s Philosophy, eds.
-Kirsten Jacobson and John Russon (University of Toronto Press, forthcoming).
+Kirsten Jacobson and John Russon (Toronto: University of Toronto Press, 2017).

 “Home Invasions: Phenomenological and Psychoanalytic Reflections on Embodiment Relations, Vulnerability, and Breakdown,” The Journal of Speculative Philosophy Vol. 28, no. 3 (2014), 358-69.

-“Habits of Autonomy: Merleau-Ponty, Feminist Philosophy, and the Virtue of Vulnerability,” Society for Phenomenology and Existential Philosophy (New Orleans, October 23-25, 2014); philoSOPHIA (Pennsylvania State University, May 1-4, 2014)
+“Habits of Autonomy: Merleau-Ponty, Feminist Philosophy, and the Virtue of Vulnerability,” Society for Phenomenology and Existential Philosophy (New Orleans, October 23-25, 2014); philoSOPHIA (State College, PA, May 1-4, 2014).

-“Home Invasions: Embodiment, Vulnerability, and Breakdown in Merleau-Ponty,” Society for Phenomenology and Existential Philosophy (University of Oregon, October 24-26, 2013)
+“Home Invasions: Embodiment, Vulnerability, and Breakdown in Merleau-Ponty,” Society for Phenomenology and Existential Philosophy (Eugene, OR, October 24-26, 2013)

-“The Phantom Organic: Merleau-Ponty and the Psychoanalysis of Nature,” International Merleau-Ponty Circle (Duquesne University, September 26-28, 2013) [*Winner of the M. C. Dillon Award for best paper by a graduate student]; Canadian Society for Continental Philosophy (Institute of Christian Studies/University of Toronto, October 10-12, 2013).
+“The Phantom Organic: Merleau-Ponty and the Psychoanalysis of Nature,” International Merleau-Ponty Circle (Pittsburgh, PA, September 26-28, 2013) [*Winner of the M. C. Dillon Award for best paper by a graduate student]; Canadian Society for Continental Philosophy (Toronto, ON, October 10-12, 2013).

-“Knowing the Difference: Eros and Writing in Plato’s Phaedrus,” Pennsylvania Circle of Ancient Philosophy (Duquesne University, February 16-17, 2013)
+“Knowing the Difference: Eros and Writing in Plato’s Phaedrus,” Pennsylvania Circle of Ancient Philosophy (Pittsburgh, PA, February 16-17, 2013).

-“Positioning Foucault: Critique in the Face of the Blackmail of the Enlightenment,” Actuality and the Idea, (Princeton University, May 11-12, 2012)
+“Positioning Foucault: Critique in the Face of the Blackmail of the Enlightenment,” Actuality and the Idea, (Princeton, NJ, May 11-12, 2012).

 “Phenomenology as First-Order Perception: Speech, Vision, and Reflection in Merleau-Ponty,” Re-approaching the Foundations of Phenomenology (New York, NY, March 30-31, 2012).

-“The Philosophical Life as the Practice of ‘Dying and Being Dead’: Plato’s Phaedo and the Death of Socrates,” Plato and the Experience of Philosophy (University of Guelph, November 11-12, 2012)
+“The Philosophical Life as the Practice of ‘Dying and Being Dead’: Plato’s Phaedo and the Death of Socrates,” Plato and the Experience of Philosophy (Guelph, ON, November 11-12, 2012).

-“ ‘There is Still Life’: Torture, Vulnerability, and the Body,” Global Justice, the Environment, and the Economy, Canadian Society for Women in Philosophy (University of Victoria, October 14-16, 2011) [*Winner of CSWIP’s award for the best paper by a graduate student]
+“ ‘There is Still Life’: Torture, Vulnerability, and the Body,” Global Justice, the Environment, and the Economy, Canadian Society for Women in Philosophy (Victoria, BC, October 14-16, 2011) [*Winner of CSWIP’s award for the best paper by a graduate student].